Invariants

 .

-In general, you should be cautious of invariants that depend on an environment; see Assumptions made while checking invariants for more details.
+In general, you should be cautious of invariants that depend on an environment.

 Filters